 Much like other bones, facial bones must be stabilized when they are broken so they can heal properly.
 Unlike other bones, however, facial bones cannot be held in place with traditional casts.
 Instead, tiny screws, plates, and wires are more practical for setting facial bones while keeping the patient’s appearance intact.
 When oral surgeons use these tools to hold your facial bones in place, they are invisible beneath the skin and produce minimal scarring while repairing your injuries.

-A dental injury can range anywhere from a cracked tooth to an avulsed (completely knocked-out tooth).
-In minor instances of a cracked or broken tooth, a dentist can often repair the tooth.
-In more severe cases, such as when the tooth is broken completely down to the socket, an oral surgeon will need to repair the tooth.
+A dental injury can range anywhere from a cracked tooth to an avulsed (knocked-out) tooth.
+In minor instances of a cracked or broken tooth, a dentist can often repair it.
+In more severe cases, such as when the tooth is broken completely down to the socket, an oral surgeon will need to replace the tooth.

-In situations where your tooth is knocked out, it’s important to visit an oral surgeon immediately because sometimes, they can reinsert your natural tooth and save it.
-The first 30 minutes after suffering an injury provide the best chance for tooth replacement, so if you have the tooth, we encourage you to bring it in right away in either a container of saliva or whole milk.
+In situations where your tooth is knocked out, it’s important to visit an oral surgeon immediately because sometimes they can reinsert your natural tooth and save it.
+The first 30 minutes after suffering an injury provide the best chance for tooth replacement.
+If you have the tooth, we encourage you to bring it in right away in either a container of saliva or whole milk.
 Do not wipe off the tooth or try to disinfect it.
-If your natural tooth cannot be saved, we can discuss your replacement options, such as dental implants, with you.
+If your natural tooth cannot be saved, we can discuss replacement options, such as dental implants.

 If you suffer a facial trauma injury, the oral surgeons at Mountain State Oral & Facial Surgery can help.
-Please contact our office immediately; we can almost always see you the day you call.
-You can learn more about facial injuries by talking to a helpful member of our staff.
-We look forward to meeting you.
+Please contact our office immediately.
+If you are experiencing an emergency situation, visit your local emergency room for treatment from the oral surgeon on call.